Home >> Our Services >> Personal Tax Return Investigations

 Personal Tax Return Investigations

 A Tax investigation into your personal tax return is highly stressful and time-consuming.

 With KinsellaTax on your side, this need not be the case.

 We will take complete control of your tax investigation.

-KinsellaTax are here to carry the stress and strain of a tax investigation on our own shoulders rather than yours.
+KinsellaTax are here to carry the stress and strain of an investigation on our own shoulders rather than yours.

 HMRC have sent me a letter with Section 9A TMA 1970 on it, what does this mean?

 If a tax investigation is opened into your personal tax return, you will receive a letter, typically from HMRC’s local compliance offices, quoting Section 9A TMA 1970.

 This is simply a formal notice of enquiry which allows HMRC to conduct a tax investigation into your personal tax return and can be issued up to 12 months after the filing date of the personal tax return they are looking into.